 In summary, women begin to heal from addiction and trauma in a relational context.
 Recovery happens in connection, not in isolation.
 Nonmutual, nonempathic, disempowering, and unsafe settings make change and healing extremely difficult.
-The more we understand and apply relational theory, the more able we will be to help women who suffer from trauma and addiction.
-The theoretical approach in this paper has been developed into the Helping Women Recover treatment program (Covington, 1999).
+The more we understand and apply relational theory, the more able we will be to help women who struggle with trauma and addiction.